|

 world, completely at my mercy.
 Willingly giving me complete control over him.
 Trusting me with

+nothing less than himself.
+It was exactly what I needed, though I doubt he knew that.
 He wasn't out to save me that day, he was just curious - and remember, he

 had specifically said he wouldn't offer comfort.
 Which probably sounds harsher than anything you